shinoxzu/yt-dlp-api/README.md

 # yt-dlp-api

-yt-dlp-api is an API that handles requests to yt-dlp to download media from various media services, such as YouTube or TikTok.
+yt-dlp-api is a small HTTP API that uses yt-dlp to download media from various platforms such as YouTube or TikTok.

 The API contains only one `/fetch?url=…` route that streams the media from the provided URL into the response of the request.
 It attempts to use the highest quality MP4 videos available, but if none are found, it defaults to the best available video.